windowsamn/Windows-ToolBox/README.md

 You shall not reverse engineer, decompile, or disassemble this software product.
 However, if applicable laws and regulations prohibit the above restrictions, they shall not apply here.

 3. If you violate any terms and conditions of this Agreement, we may terminate the license at any time.
 Upon termination of the license, you must immediately destroy all copies of this software and documentation, or return them to us.

 4.No warranty for defects

 Any losses and risks caused by your use of this software product shall be borne solely by you.
-To the maximum extent permitted by applicable law, we do not assume any warranty liability and conditions for defects, whether express or implied, including (but not limited to) implied warranty of fitness for a particular purpose and non-infringement of others' rights.
+To the maximum extent permitted by applicable law, we do not assume any warranty liability and conditions for defects, whether express or implied, including (but not limited to) implied warranty of fitness for a particular purpose and non- infringement of others' rights.

 5.official URL